Asim ibn Umar

 Asim ibn Umar ibn al-Khattab (عَاصِم بْنُ عُمَرَ بْنُ الْخَطَّاب; c.
 628–c.
 689) was the son of Jamila bint Thabit and Umar ibn al-Khattab, the second Rashidun caliph.
-Asim was also a famous hadith scholar.
+Asim was a famous early hadith scholar.

+Asim was also a Army soldier.
+As a soldier, He participated in military campaigns of the Caliphate, including the early Arab conquests in Maghreb, Battle of Sufetula in 647.

 Biography

 Asim was the son of Umar ibn al-Khattab, the senior companion of Muhammad; his mother was also one of the companions.

 His father, Umar was born in Mecca to the Banu Adi clan, which was responsible for arbitration among the tribes.
 His mother, Jamila was the daughter of Thabit ibn Abi al-Aqlah and Al-Shamus bint Abi Amir, who were both from the 'Amr ibn Awf clan of the Aws tribe in Medina.
 Her brother Asim was among those who fought at Badr.

 His mother, Jamila, was one of Medina's first converts to Islam.
 She and her mother were among the first ten women to pledge allegiance to Muhammad in 622.
 On hearing that her name was Asiya ("disobedient"), Muhammad renamed her: "No, you are Jamila" ("beautiful").

 She married Umar about five years later, between May 627 and May 628.
 They had one son, Asim ibn Umar.
 On one occasion, Jamila asked Umar for money, and, as he afterwards reported to Muhammad: "I slapped her with a blow that floored her, because she asked me for what I did not have."

 The marriage ended in divorce.
 Jamila and Asim returned to her family in the suburb of Quba.
 One day Umar arrived in Quba and saw Asim playing in the mosque courtyard.
 He picked him up and placed him on his mount.
 Jamila's mother Al-Shamus saw that Umar was taking her grandson away and came up to protest.
 They could not agree who should have custody of Asim and so they brought their dispute before Abu Bakr.
 When Abu Bakr ruled, "Do not interfere between a child and its mother," Umar dropped his case and allowed Jamila to keep her son.

 Later Jamila was married to Yazid ibn Jariya, and they had one son, Abd al-Rahman.
 Thus, Asim had a Maternal half-brother from his mother.

 Asim was four years old when Muhammad died and he was almost six or seven when caliph Abu Bakr al-Siddiq died.
 After the death of Abu Bakr (died 634) his father became the next Caliph.